oritech-inc/resume/README.md

 - `/src`: Contains the source code for the frontend.
     - `/components`: Reusable components used throughout the website.
-    - `/pages`: Individual pages of the portfolio.
+    - `/constants`: Individual pages of the portfolio.
-    - `/styles`: CSS stylesheets for styling the components and pages.
+    - `/css`: CSS stylesheets for styling the components and pages.
-- `/server`: Contains the server-side code for handling form submissions and APIs.
-- `/public`: Static assets, including images and fonts.
+    - `/assets`: Static assets, including images, javacript and fonts.
 - `README.md`: Information about the project and instructions for running it.

 ## Contributing